emmapatton/Programming-and-Scripting-Project-2018/README.md

 2. All files for this project are available at: https://github.com/emmapatton/Programming-and-Scripting-Project-2018
 3. Open the file named: iris_stats_data.py.
 You can copy the code from this file into Visual Studio Code to run the code.
 3. You must also have access to the iris.csv file as this contains the raw data to run the program.
-4. This ReadME provides an overview of investigations of the Iris Data Set.
+4. This README provides an overview of investigations of the Iris Data Set.

 ### Prerequisites
 The following downloads are required to run this program: